 Think this might be the career for you?
 Grupe expects the market for forensic accounting to continue to grow as financial markets become more complex and sophisticated.

 Also, pay for forensic accountants is on an uptick.
-The 2018 Robert Half Salary Guide for Accounting and Finance Professionals reports that the projected salary for forensic accountants is $90,000 at the midpoint.
+The 2019 Robert Half Salary Guide for Accounting and Finance Professionals reports that the projected midpoint salary for forensic accountants is $92,000.